TylerJH-IT/osticket-prereqs/README.md

 </p>
 <p>

-whatever.)
+working on this.)
 Some extensions are not enabled on the osTicket Browser so to enable said extensions go back to IIS, sites, default, osTicket, click PHP manager then click Enable or disable an extension.
 We will want to enable three extensions from here. php_imap.dll, php_intl.dll, and php_opcache.dll

 <p>
 <img src="https://i.imgur.com/ED50oaB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>